gterzian/automata/conversation_summary.md

 # Rule 110 Cellular Automaton Visualizer - Development History

+## About This Document

+This document chronicles the development of a Rule 110 cellular automaton visualizer, written from my perspective as GitHub Copilot—an AI programming assistant working alongside a human developer.
+It captures our collaborative process: the user's requirements and corrections, my implementations and misunderstandings, and the iterative refinements that shaped the final architecture.
+The narrative structure (Episodes 1-7) reflects how the codebase evolved through multiple sessions, with each episode documenting a specific problem, the user's guidance, and the resulting solution.
+This document serves as both a technical record and a learning artifact, showing how complex concurrent systems emerge through careful iteration and debugging.

 ## Project Goals

 **Original Vision**: 2D visualizer showing the evolution history of a 1D cellular automaton.